microsoft/fabrikate/docs/component.md

 - `name`: A free form text name for this component.
 This name is used to refer to the component in [config specifications](./config.md).

-- `type`: Method used to generate the resource manifests for this particular component.
+- `type`: Method used to install and generate the resource needed for this particular component.
 Currently, `static` (file based), `helm` (helm based), and `component` (default) are supported values.

+  - if `type: component`: the component itself does not contain any manifests to generate, but is a container for other components.
+  - if `type: helm`: `source` is the helm repository URL and `path` is the name of the target chart; `helm template` will be called on the component during `fab gen`.
+  - if `type: static`: the component holds raw kubernetes manifest files in `path`.

+- `method`: The method by which this component is sourced.
+Currently, only `git`, `helm`, and `local` are supported values.

+  - if `method: git`: Tells fabrikate to `git clone <source>`.
+  - if `method: helm`: Tells fabrikate to `helm fetch <path>` from the `source` helm repo.
+  - if `method: local`: Tells fabrikate to use the host filesystem as a means to find the component.

 - `source`: The source for this component.

-This can be a URL for a Git repository (the url you would call `git clone` on) in the case of `method: git` components or a local path to specify a local filesystem component in the case of `method: local`.
+  - if `method: git`: A URL for a Git repository (the url you would call `git clone` on).

-- `method`: The method by which this component is sourced.
-Currently, only `git` and `local` are supported values.
+  - if `method: helm`: A URL to a helm repository (the url you would call `helm repo add` on).
+  - if `method: local`: A local path to specify a local filesystem component.

 - `path`: For some components, like ones generated with `helm`, the desired target of the component might not be located at the root of the repo.
 Path enables you to specify the relative `path` to this target from the root of the `source`.

+  - if `method: git`: the subdirectory of the component in the git repo specified in `source`.
+  - if `method: helm`: the name of the chart to install the repo specified in `source`.
+  - if `method: local`: the subdirectory on host filesystem where the component is located.

 - `version`: For git `method` components, this specifies a specific commit SHA hash that the component should be locked to, enabling you to lock the component to a consistent version.

+  - if `method: git`: a specific commit to checkout from the repository.
+  - if `method: helm`: noop
+  - if `method: local`: noop

 - `branch`: For git `method` components, this specifies the branch that should be checked out after the git `source` is cloned.

+  - if `method: git`: a specific branch to checkout from the repository.
+  - if `method: helm`: noop
+  - if `method: local`: noop

 - `hooks`: Hooks enable you to execute one or more shell commands before or after the following component lifecycle events: `before-install`, `before-generate`, `after-install`, `after-generate`.

-- `repositories`: A field of key/value pairs consisting of a set of helm repositories that should be added.

 - `subcomponents`: Zero or more subcomponents that define how to build the resource manifests that make up this component.
 These subcomponents are components themselves and have exactly the same schema as above.